 A router VPN is widely regarded as one of the most effective ways to use the best VPN to secure your internet.
-It eliminates the need to install clients on any other device that uses your Wi-Fi connection, and it also makes sure that you won't compromise your information if you forget to activate your VPN.
+It eliminates the need to install clients on your other devices, and can provide protection for those that don't natively support VPN connections, like games consoles.

 What is a router VPN?

 In essence, a router VPN is exactly the same as any VPN you might install on your phone or PC – it diverts your internet traffic away from your ISP’s server towards its own.
 Your traffic is encrypted in the process, meaning you’ll be able to surf in peace, knowing that no one can see or track your activity.